 Truth: Being helpful is the mantra for a successful sales career.
 You don’t necessarily need to be the most talkative person in the room in order to make a positive impression.

-In reality, salespeople who are able to listen to their prospects and understand the root cause of their problem often come up with the best solutions that help resolve the problem.
+In reality, salespeople who are able to listen to their prospects and understand the root cause of their problems often come up with the best solutions that help resolve the problem.

 This not only wins the sale but eventually also gains trust and builds enduring business relationships.